 Finally, the Complainant must prove, by a preponderance of the evidence, that the disputed domain name has been registered and used in bad faith under paragraph 4(a)(iii) of the Policy.
 Hallmark Licensing, LLC v.
 EWebMall, Inc., Case No. D2015-2202 (WIPO, February 12, 2016) ("The standard of proof under the Policy is often expressed as the ,balance of the probabilities' or ,preponderance of the evidence' standard.
-Under this standard, an asserting party needs to establish that it is more likely than not that the claimed fact is true.").
+Under this standard, an asserting party needs to establish that it is more likely than not that the claimed fact is true.")

-The Complainant first asserts that the Respondent was on actual notice of the INTESA SANPAOLO trademark at the time it registered the disputed domain name.
-The evidence in this case demonstrates that this trademark has been used extensively around the world and has become well-known prior to the date on which the disputed domain name was created.
-The trademark is also rather distinctive and, with no explanation or submission from the Respondent, this Panel concludes that it is more likely than not that the phrase INTESA SANPAOLO would be used in the disputed domain name with knowledge of the Complainant's trademark rights.
+The Complainant first asserts that the Respondent was on actual notice of the INTESA trademark at the time it registered the disputed domain name.
+The evidence in this case demonstrates that this trademark has been used extensively around the world and has become well known prior to the date on which the disputed domain name was created.
+The trademark is also rather distinctive and, with no explanation or submission from the Respondent, this Panel concludes that it is more likely than not that the word INTESA would be used in the disputed domain name with knowledge of the Complainant's trademark rights.

 Next, the Complaint claims that "there are present circumstances indicating that the Respondent has registered or acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant..."
-It further notes that the Complainant has been a target of phishing schemes in the past and goes on to say that "in the present case, the Complainant believes that the current owner registered the disputed domain name with the "phishing' purpose, in order to induce and divert the Complainant's legitimate customers to its website and steal their money and the above could be easily verified given the particular nature of the disputed domain name (Complainant's trademark + descriptive terms alluding of the online banking services offered by the Complainant itself).
-"However, the Complainant submits no evidence to support its assertions of phishing or an offer to sell the disputed domain name.
+It further notes that the Complainant has been a target of phishing schemes in the past and goes on to say that "in the present case, the Complainant believes that the current owner registered the disputed domain name with the "phishing' purpose, in order to induce and divert the Complainant's legitimate customers to its website and steal their money and the above could be easily verified given the particular nature of the disputed domain name (typosquatting)."
+However, the Complainant submits no evidence to support its assertions of phishing or an offer to sell the disputed domain name and the disputed domain name does not, itself, appear to involve typosquatting.
 Although, under Rules, par.
-14(b), the Panel is entitled to accept assertions of fact as it considers appropriate, particularly in light of the Respondent's default, this Panel finds the claims of phishing and domain sale to be mere conclusory allegations that are not supported by any evidence.
+14(b), the Panel is entitled to accept assertions of fact as it considers appropriate, particularly in light of the Respondent's default, this Panel finds the claims of phishing and domain sale to be mere speculative allegations that are not supported by any evidence.
 As such, the Panel will not consider them in this case.